pollend/AmnesiaTheDarkDescent/README.md

 - Remove OALWrapper and use miniaudio [ticket](https://github.com/pollend/AmnesiaTheDarkDescent/issues/13)
 - Remove iXMLDocument indirection and use FastXML [ticket](https://github.com/pollend/AmnesiaTheDarkDescent/issues/25)
 - Would like to mess around with raytracing support from Vulkan and DirectX, would probably have to use another solution.
+- Various collection of possible improvements to the editor [ticket](https://github.com/pollend/AmnesiaTheDarkDescent/issues/22)

+Feel free to drop a ticket if your interested in anything.

 # Branches
 - origin/master - contains a graphics backend rework using [BGFX](https://github.com/bkaradzic/bgfx)